-Yesterday we learned that the prayers of Jesus were most likely conversational prayers with God, very similar in substance and language to any conversation Jesus might have with His disciples.
+We have previously learned that the prayers of Jesus were most likely conversational prayers with God.
+They were very similar in substance and language to any conversation Jesus might have with His disciples.

 But what about Paul’s prayers?
 Were they this way?

 There are few examples of Paul actually praying in the New Testament, but there are several places in Paul’s letters where he writes about his prayer requests and how he prays (See Rom 15:5-6, 13; Eph 1:16-19; 3:16-19; Php 1:9-11; Col 1:9-12; 2 Thess 1:11-12).

 By looking at these short descriptions of Paul’s prayers, we can learn a few things about how to pray like Paul.

 The short descriptions of Paul’s prayers provide a small glimpse into what Paul prayed for and how he prayed.
 And as we look at what Paul tells the various churches about his prayers for them, it often sounds as if he transitions from writing about what he prayers to actually praying.
 That is, some of his descriptions of his prayers actually sound like prayers themselves.

 So if someone is looking for written prayers which can help guide our own prayer life and helps us know how to pray according to the will of God, the prayers of Paul are always good places to start.

 Many of the recorded prayer requests of Paul are nearly identical to the recorded prayer requests of Jesus in John 17.
 Both Jesus and Paul pray that believers would glorify God through faithful obedience and grow in unity with each other.
 One other similarity is that just as we saw with Jesus, there is no special language or terminology.

 The very things Paul writes about in his letters are the very things he prays about to God, using the same ideas, the same language, and the same style.